-Perhaps you have a crisis situation in your life and you have prayed to God for deliverance and nothing seems to have happened.
-It might be the result of not having any ripe “deliverance fruits” due to a lack of persistently enjoying the Christian disciplines (1).
-If so, you may not have the deliverance you need today, but you can start today planting seeds of deliverance!
+Perhaps you have a crisis situation in your life, and you have prayed to God for deliverance, and nothing seems to have happened.
+It might result from not having ripe “deliverance fruits” due to a lack of persistently enjoying the Christian disciplines (1).
+If so, you may not have the deliverance you need today, but you can start planting seeds of deliverance today!

-Realize, many times when we perceive God is saying no to our prayer requests when He is actually saying the fruit is not ripe yet; however, do continue to persistently tend to the seeds you have previously planted.
+Realize, many times when we perceive God is saying no to our prayer requests when He, in reality, saying the fruit is not ripe yet; however, do continue to persistently tend to the seeds you have previously planted.
 You will reap a harvest in due time if you do not give up (1).

 Do not be deceived.
 God will not be made a fool.
 For a person will reap what he sows, because the person who sows to his own flesh will reap corruption from the flesh, but the one who sows to the Spirit will reap eternal life from the Spirit.
 So we must not grow weary in doing good, for in due time we will reap, if we do not give up.
 (Galatians 6:7-9 NET)

-If you are a new Christian then God will likely provide the “deliverance fruit” you need until your fruit is ripe or should have been ripe.
+If you are a new Christian, then God will likely provide the “deliverance fruit” you need until your fruit is ripe or should have been ripe.
 This is similar to God growing trees for Adam and Eve when they were new to the Garden of Eden (Genesis 2:9).
-However, God expects us to grow up in Christ (Ephesians 4:15,16) and no longer be infant Christians but rather mature (1 Corinthians 3:1,2.
+However, God expects us to grow up in Christ (Ephesians 4:15,16) and not be infant Christians but rather mature (1 Corinthians 3:1,2.
 1 Peter 2:2.
 Hebrews 5:12-14).

 Now God who provides seed for the sower and bread for food will provide and multiply your supply of seed and will cause the harvest of your righteousness to grow.
 You will be enriched in every way so that you may be generous on every occasion, which is producing through us thanksgiving to God, (2 Corinithians 9:10,11)

-Furthermore, God who sees the future is routinely giving us opportunities to plant the seed for the fruit He knows we will need in the future.
-For example, “something tells you” (1) (i.e., the Holy Spirit (1)) that you should go and speak a word of encouragement to someone, give something to someone in their time of need, pray for someone for their healing, give of your finances, etc. Realize, every seed yields after its own kind (Genesis 1:11,12); therefore, God will ask you to sow by faith what you will be needing in the future.
-Again, we often do not realize at the time that God is giving us an opportunity to meet our future needs in the present.
-If we pass on these opportunities then we find ourselves in need of a miracle when the need arrives.
+Furthermore, God, who sees the future, routinely gives us opportunities to plant the seed for the fruit He knows we will need in the future.
+For example, “something tells you” (1) (i.e., the Holy Spirit (1)) that you should go and speak a word of encouragement to someone, give something to someone in their time of need, pray for someone for their healing, give of your finances, etc. Realize, every seed yields after its own kind (Genesis 1:11,12); therefore, God will ask you to sow by faith what you will need in the future.
+Again, we often do not realize that God allows us to meet our future needs in the present.
+If we pass on these opportunities, then we find ourselves in need of a miracle instead of harvesting deliverance fruits when the need arrives.
 Fortunately, our God is the Lord of the Breakthrough!

-Back to the Garden of Eden, recall when Adam and Eve rebelled against God which lead to the fall of mankind (1).
+Back to the Garden of Eden, recall when Adam and Eve rebelled against God, leading to humanity’s fall (1).
 What was God’s solution to this seemingly insurmountable problem?
 I am glad you asked!
 God promised a seed that would grow to become Jesus the Savior of the World!
-Jesus would then be the seed that when planted in the soil of our spiritual hearts would transform us into His image collectively forming the Body of Christ!
+Jesus would then be the seed that would transform us into His image, collectively forming the Body of Christ when planted in the soil of our spiritual hearts!

 And I will put enmity Between you and the woman, And between your seed and her seed; He shall bruise you on the head, And you shall bruise him on the heel.”
 (Genesis 3:15 NASB)